Sharonmee/word_guess_game/README.md

 # word_guess_game
-A  word  guess game that  gives clues to players to guess the secret word then awards points based on which clue the player guessed the word on.
+A fun word guess game built in C programming.
+The player is provided with clues and is supposed to guess the correct word.
+The player is given points based on the hint at which he or she guesses the word.